wp-plugins/simple-fast-highlighter/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Removed some default styles like font and padding

 = 1.0.1 =
 * Added a code button
 * Now you can also add the language classes directly to PRE tags